ThingzDefense/IoT-Flock/README.md

 ## 2) Download the Source Code ##
 Source Code is download from : https://github.com/ThingzDefense/IoT-Flock
 ## 3) Build the Source Code ##
+import the 'IoTFlock' Project file into the QTCreator 5 as